TheDaniel3131/mlec-toolkit/README.md

 ## 📋 Overview

-**MLEC** (Make Life Easier Commands) is a comprehensive Makefile toolkit designed to streamline the creation of various web development projects.
+**MLEC** (Make Life Easier Commands) toolkit is a comprehensive Makefile toolkit designed to streamline the creation of various web development projects.
 Instead of remembering complex npm/npx commands, simply use short make commands to scaffold your projects instantly.

 ## 📦 Prerequisites